Kyuunex/osu-linux/osu-lazer-on-raspberry-pi.md

 if you get a libSDL realted error, you need to symlink `/usr/lib/arm-linux-gnueabihf/libSDL2-2.0.so.0.9.0` to `/usr/lib/arm-linux-gnueabihf/libSDL2.so` or copy it to the game's folder as that filename.
 ## Attempted to read or write protected memory
 Do not install `libasound2-dev`. if you did, uninstall it.
+## Audio latency
+This is because recently, Raspberry Pi OS has added Pulseaudio, which buffers sound and this leads to latency.
+One way around this is to use `pasuspender` to paunch osu which will suspend pulseaudio.
+Then in the osu!'s sound device settings, manually select an audio device you wish to hear the audio from.
+Unfortunately, you will need an external sound card for this to work.
+I was not able to get a stable sound this way though the built in headphone jack or HDMI.

 # video
 [video demonstration](https://youtu.be/G4YP2UsY9bk)